ICAP plc Trading Statement

-London, 9 February 2016 - ICAP plc (IAP.L), a leading markets operator and provider of post trade risk mitigation and information services, announces today its trading statement for the period from 1 October 2015 to 31 December 2015.
-Results for the year ended 31 March 2016 will be announced on 16 May 2016.
+London, 30 September 2014 – ICAP plc (IAP.L), a leading markets operator and provider of post trade risk mitigation and information services, is providing this trading update ahead of its results for the half-year ended 30 September 2014 which will be announced on 19 November.

-Group revenue from continuing businesses for the third quarter to 31 December 2015 was 5% lower than the same period last year on a constant currency and on a reported basis.
+- Group revenue for the half year to 30 September 2014 is expected to be 10% lower than the previous year on a constant currency basis (15% lower on a reported basis)

 Post Trade Risk and Information